 When creating a new game in Minecraft, a world is generated and the player is spawned at a random spot.
 That spot is the player's spawn point and will remain his fixed spawn point until the player rests in a bed.
 From that point on the bed becomes his new spawn point.
 The world continues to generate around the player in all directions for a while, and as the player move around the world more of the world will be generated.
 The world is stored in 16x16 squares of blocks, called chunks.
 The world is created of same-sized blocks.
 The most common of these are dirt, sand and stone.
-Everything in Minecraft revolves around these blocks and obtaining them and even crafting them into useful items.
+Everything in Minecraft revolves around obtaining these blocks, placing them in the world, and crafting them into useful items.

 To collect blocks, hold left-click on a block and cracks will appear in the block.
 If you continue to hold left-click until the cracks fill the block, the block will shatter dropping a miniature version of itself (or a particular material depending on the block type).
 The time it takes to collect a block depends on the block you are collecting and the tool (if any) that you are using.
 Most mineral-based blocks will require the proper tool to be harvested (stone will not yield cobblestone unless mined with a pick, snow tiles will not yield snowballs unless harvested with a shovel, etc.).
 Once collected, initial blocks will be placed into the player's hotbar (from left to right), with spillover collecting into the rest of the player's inventory.
 To place a block, equip it in the hotbar (with either the mouse wheel or corresponding number key) and right-click on another block.
 [NOTE: Some blocks when collected will yield an item instead of a block (such as diamond or coal) this item cannot be placed and right-click will do nothing.]
 Take care when using tools as using the incorrect tool on a specific block type will waste two uses of the tool instead of just one (for instance, using a pickaxe on a tree).